 The easiest way, and the only way I store my carrots for fresh eating: in my fridge.

-2. Wash off any mud and cut off the tops (you can actually eat the carrot greens in a salad or use as a form of ‘parsley’.
-They will be a bit bitter)
+Step 1.
+Harvest your carrots.
+Washing off any mud and cut off the tops (you can actually eat the carrot greens in a salad or use as a form of ‘parsley’.
+They will be a bit bitter).

-3. Place in vegetable bags (the one with the holes).
-If you do not have any ziploc vegetable bags…I swear, they get harder and harder every year to find….make your own!
+Step 2.
+Make sure your carrots are dry before beginning to pack them away.
+Place vegetables, loosely, into vegetable bags.
+These are the ones with the holes and allow them to breathe.
+If you do not have any Ziploc vegetable bags (I swear they get harder and harder every year to find) just make your own!
 Place bag on a cutting board and have at ‘er with a knife, creating tiny pinpricks of holes all over the bag.

-Once your bagged carrots start to get a little rubbery, usually after a couple of months, place in a tupperware filled with water to bring back their crunch.
+If your bagged carrots start get a little rubbery, usually after a couple of months, place them into a tupperware filled with water to bring back their crunch.